 We regularly liaise with state and federal health authorities, and industry bodies to determine how best to keep our residents safe from COVID-19.
 We will continue with restricted visits to our homes until the risk to residents is considered over.
 It is difficult for us to determine when this will occur.
 We will keep you informed as the situation develops.

-All contact with your loved one should be booked through your Connections Coordinator.
 It is best to contact your home directly if you have questions about contacting your loved one.

 There will be no changes to the provision of Allied Health and GP services within our homes at this time.
 Screening and standard infection control processes will continue to help protect your loved ones.